dogweather/forkful/content/en/bash/strings/deleting-characters-matching-a-pattern.md

 lastmod: '2024-03-13T22:45:00.228963-06:00'
 model: gpt-4-1106-preview
 summary: "Deleting characters matching a pattern in Bash lets you manipulate strings\
-  \ to fit your needs\u2014like stripping unwanted chars or sanitizing input.
-It's\
+  \ to fit your needs\u2014like stripping unwanted chars or sanitizing input."
-  \ the\u2026"
 title: Deleting characters matching a pattern
 weight: 5
 ---